5 Tips to Help Reduce Bad Breath...!

 1. Brush and Floss twice a day.

 Unsurprisingly this is on the list, but we must emphasize the importance of brushing and flossing as this is the most effective way to keep your gums healthy and prevent gum disease.
 The bacteria that causes gum disease may also cause halitosis(bad breath), therefore reducing the amount of bacteria that hides in between your teeth and gums can significantly reduce and prevent bad breath.
+Consider using a sonic toothbrush, to further help you clean your teeth.

 2. Brush your tongue.